 It also served as a home for many American expats and the American Embassy during World War II.
 Both the Canadian and American ambassadors are still neighbors.

 A spa pampers guests with Russian Banya treatments and La Prairie products.
 Their rooms are spacious and classically appointed with Louis XV or XVI furnishings.
 Oh, and they have a cat.
 A big, fluffy Birman called Fa-Raon is often seen walking the halls.

 8. Four Seasons Hotel George V

-Many famous Paris hotels often serve as cultural, as well as physical landmarks, like the Art-Deco styled Four Seasons Hotel George V. The five-star property was originally opened in 1928 and is centrally located off the Champs-Elysées on Avenue George V. Celebrity guests include the Beatles and “I Feel Fine” was written in one of the suites.
+Many famous Paris hotels often serve as cultural as well as physical landmarks, like the Art-Deco-styled Four Seasons Hotel George V. The five-star property was originally opened in 1928 and is centrally located off the Champs-Elysées on Avenue George V. Celebrity guests include the Beatles, and “I Feel Fine” was written in one of the suites.

 Elizabeth Taylor and Conrad “Nicky” Hilton, Jr. also spent their honeymoon here.
-Taylor was 18 years old when she married playboy Nicky Hilton and their marriage lasted only eight months.
+Taylor was 18 years old when she married playboy Nicky Hilton, and their marriage lasted only eight months.

 The five-star hotel offers traditional French cuisine in a fine-dining setting in the three Michelin-starred Le Cinq.
-It also has two other dining spaces each with a Michelin star of their own.
+It also has two other dining spaces, each with a Michelin star.

-The hotel’s wine-cellar contains 36,000 vintages from around the world.
+The hotel’s wine cellar contains 36,000 vintages from around the world.
 There are 245 luxurious guest rooms and suites, 30 with balconies.
-Art, tapestries, marble and dozens of floral arrangements and bouquets make the Four Seasons Hotel George V Paris the city’s crown jewel.
+Art, tapestries, marble, and dozens of floral arrangements and bouquets make the Four Seasons Hotel George V Paris the city’s crown jewel.

 9. Shangri-La Hotel Paris

 Famous hotels in Paris, France, are known for holding historical treasures.
-Before it was a hotel, the Shangri-La Hotel Paris served as Napoleon Bonaparte’s great nephew Prince Roland Bonaparte’s palace.
+Before it was a hotel, the Four Seasons Hotel George V served as Napoleon Bonaparte’s great-nephew Prince Roland Bonaparte’s palace.

-The hotel’s facade, foyer and staircase are listed as French National Heritage sites along with the Roland Suite.
-Celebrity guests include Beyonce who Instagrammed her stay in the La Suite Shangri-La during her 2016 Formation World Tour.
+The hotel’s facade, foyer, and staircase are listed as French National Heritage sites, along with the Roland Suite.
+Celebrity guests include Beyonce, who Instagrammed her stay in the La Suite Shangri-La during her 2016 Formation World Tour.
 The palace affords the best views of the Eiffel Tower in the city.

 However, Prince Bonaparte hated the structure so much that he ordered his private chambers built with a street view to avoid looking at it.
 But most guests can enjoy the glittering tower view right from the splendor of their rooms, with a glass of Champagne, of course.
 The best word to describe this property is glory.

-With its gold-leaf mosaics and opulent wall murals, it shows more as a museum than a hotel.
-Count on luxurious plump and silken appointments to make your stay as Parisian as any other.
+Its gold-leaf mosaics and opulent murals show it more like a museum than a hotel.
+Count on luxurious plump, silken appointments to make your stay as Parisian as any other.
 For dining, the property offers its two Michelin-starred French L’Abeille, as well as Paris’ only Michelin-starred Chinese restaurant, Shang Palace.

 10. San Regis Paris

-As far as historic hotels in Paris go, the San Regis Paris is considered a well-kept secret, known to the upper-crust by only word of mouth.
-It was built as a private home in 1857, and then turned into a hotel in 1923.
+As far as historic hotels in Paris go, the San Regis Paris is considered a well-kept secret, known to the upper crust by only word of mouth.
+It was built as a private home in 1857 and turned into a hotel in 1923.

-This five-star property was once a favorite of Lauren Bacall, Jacqueline Bisset and Gene Kelly.
-They probably loved the excellent and personal attention of staff and the superb Eiffel Tower views from their upper Versailles-styled suites.
+This five-star property was once a favorite of Lauren Bacall, Jacqueline Bisset, and Gene Kelly.
+They probably loved the excellent and personal attention of the staff and the superb Eiffel Tower views from their upper Versailles-styled suites.

 The bathrooms are marble, and the toiletries are Hermes.
 Dining is overseen by Chef Christophe Lericolais at his French restaurant Les Confidences.
 You’ll find the experience low-key yet indulgent.

 11. L’Hotel Paris

-One of the best hotels in Paris can be found on the Left Bank in the quiet L’Hotel Paris, where you can walk to the wonderful galleries, shops and cafes of Boulevard St. Germain.
+One of the best hotels in Paris can be found on the Left Bank in the quiet L’Hotel Paris, where you can walk to the wonderful galleries, shops, and cafes of Boulevard St. Germain.
 All 20 of the property’s unique and charming rooms have private, furnished terraces, with some overlooking the city’s iconic rooftops.

-Built in the early 19th century, this five-starred Bohemian gem has delighted guests and residents alike.
-Celebrity guests include Salvador Dali, Princess Grace and Jim Morrison.
-Oscar Wilde died while living here in1900.
+Built-in the early 19th century, this five-starred Bohemian gem has delighted guests and residents alike.
+Celebrity guests include Salvador Dali, Princess Grace, and Jim Morrison.
+Oscar Wilde died while living here in 1900.

-L’Hotel Paris rightfully claims its place as the world’s first boutique hotel and has all the amenities of a larger property including an indoor pool, restaurant and bar/lounge.
+L’Hotel Paris rightfully claims its place as the world’s first boutique hotel and has all the amenities of a larger property, including an indoor pool, restaurant, and bar/lounge.
 Breakfast is included in the rate.
 There’s even a steam room and Turkish Bath.

 Walk to Les Deus Magots and Orsay Museum from its convenient City Centre location.
 Indulge your glamorous side by staying at any of these famous hotels while visiting Paris.
 You’ll enjoy an exquisite taste of luxurious French culture you won’t experience anywhere else.